libneopub/.github/profile/README.md

 Hey!
-I'm working on a yet-to-be-named successor to neopub, which can be found here: [libneopub/untitled](https://github.com/libneopub/untitled).
+I'm working on a yet-to-be-named successor to neopub, which can be found here: [dupunkto/pubb](https://github.com/dupunkto/pubb) (the repo at [libneopub/untitled](https://github.com/libneopub/untitled) is outdated).
 It's still an early prototype.
 If you're interested, do reach out!
 My contact details can be found on my profile and [personal website](https://roblog.nl).

 For now, here's the old README: